 Your tax is not shown on the "Notice" form.
 The millage rate also is not shown there.
 All you see is the Taxable Value.
 Millage rates are shown on your tax bills.

 For homeowners with a NEZ homestead exemption, the millage rate is lowered, typically resulting in effective millage rates that are 30%-35% lower than the standard rate.
-Confusingly, the NEZ homestead exemption applies only to taxes on a house, and not the underlying land, so if you have an NEZ homestead exemption you will receive two tax bills at two different millage rates (one for the house and one for the land).
-However, the actual value of the land is usually less than 10% of the value of the house.
+Confusingly, the NEZ homestead exemption applies only to taxes on a house, and not the underlying land, so if you have an NEZ homestead exemption you will receive two tax bills at two different millage rates (one for the house, with the exemption, and one for the land without the exemption).
+However, the actual value of the land is usually less than 10% of the value of the house, so the NEZ homestead exemption will reduce the millage rate applied to most of your tax bill.

 For easy access to information about the taxable values of other properties in the city, see the City of Detroit parcel data, which is a free searchable database.
 Note that this database will in some cases not account for both property and land assessments under the NEZ homestead exemption, resulting in missing data.